MicrosoftDocs/biztalk-docs/biztalk/core/large-message-to-msmq.md

     DIRECT=OS:localhost\private$\Test  "C:\Program Files\Microsoft BizTalk Server <version>\SDK\Samples\AdaptersUsage\MSMQLarge\LargeFile.xml"
     ```

-3. Verify that a file of the same size was created on the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] computer in the **C:\Demo** directory.
+3. Verify that a file of the same size was created on the BizTalk Server computer in the **C:\Demo** directory.
 This is the directory you identified in the MySendPort send port.

 ## Comments
  SendLargeMessage.exe references the **LargeMessages** API, which in turn references the BizTalk Message Queuing Large Message Extension (MQRTLarge.dll) API.
 The Message Queuing Large Message Extension API is an add-on for native message queuing that enables the processing of messages larger than the 4 MB limit of native message queuing.